Department of Health Behavior (GRAD)

 Master of Public Health (M.P.H.)

-The redesigned UNC Gillings School of Global Public Health’s master of public health (M.P.H.) program is for people who are passionate about solving urgent local and global public health problems.
+The UNC Gillings School of Global Public Health’s master of public health (M.P.H.) program is for people who are passionate about solving urgent local and global public health problems.
 With a legacy of outstanding education, cutting edge research and globally recognized leadership, the UNC Gillings School is creating the next generation of public health leaders through our integrated training program and 21st-century curriculum.
 The Department of Health Behavior hosts the Health Behavior, Health Equity and Social Justice (EQUITY), and Global Health concentrations.

 Master’s-to-Doctoral (M.S.P.H.-Ph.D.)